WebDevBooster/Dvorak-Booster-Keyboard-Layout/version-2/macOS/README.md

 If you don't enable that option in Karabiner, then you won't have any of those limitations.
 But that also means you won't have the Dvorak-Booster layout enabled on the login screen.

+Personally, I haven't had any problems with enabling that option.
+And if something unexpected happens, you'd just have to look up in this file `dvorak_booster_karabiner_ascii_cmd_qwerty_v2.1.0.json` how Karabiner remaps the individual keys on your keyboard on the base and the Shift layer.
+I added descriptions for each remapping.
+So, it should be self-explanatory.

 So, using Karabiner is a suboptimal and **temporary** solution for now.
 But hopefully, we'll have Dvorak-Booster as a proper, standalone keyboard layout in the future.
 Because that way we won't have to deal with those limitations.